 Access to safe, affordable housing is a human right.
-Unfortunately, for many Georgians, this is an unobtainable goal.
-Whether it is a young middle-class family looking to buy their first home in Oconee county, or a service industry employee looking for a place close to their job in downtown Athens, it is increasingly difficult to find a place to live at an affordable price.
-Challenges faced by these households are not just felt by those individuals; the lack of affordable housing stock keeps people from taking new jobs in Georgia if they can’t find a place to live, and those who do find a place often sacrifice other necessities such as healthcare to spend on housing instead.
+Unfortunately, for many Georgians this is an unobtainable goal.
+Whether it is a young middle-class family looking to buy their first home in Oconee County, or a service industry employee looking for a place close to their job in downtown Athens, it is increasingly difficult to find a place to live at an affordable price.
+Challenges faced by these households are not just felt by those individuals; the lack of affordable housing stock keeps people from taking new jobs in Georgia if they can’t find a place to live, while those who do find a place often sacrifice other necessities such as healthcare to spend on housing instead.
 Addressing this lack of affordable housing would have untold benefits including an economic boost from more spending outside of housing and individual economic mobility among low and middle-income households.

 Criminal Justice Reform